-Seismic Activity: This issue is regulated by the Oil and Gas Authority (OGA).
-OGA controls all operations which would involve fracking, requiring the operator to:
+Seismic Activity: This issue is regulated by the North Sea Transition Authority (NSTA), formerly known as the Oil and Gas Authority (OGA).
+NSTA controls all operations which would involve fracking, requiring the operator to:

-- review details of faults in the area; - monitor background seismicity prior to fracking; - minimise the amount of fluid used to only that needed to make gas flow; - introduce a 'flow-back period' after each stage, allowing pressure to reduce; - monitor seismic activity in 'real time' using a traffic light system, with operations ceased if seismic events of greater than ML 0.5 are detected; and - publish seismic information on their own website, and to OGA.
+- review details of faults in the area; - monitor background seismicity prior to fracking; - minimise the amount of fluid used to only that needed to make gas flow; - introduce a 'flow-back period' after each stage, allowing pressure to reduce; - monitor seismic activity in 'real time' using a traffic light system, with operations ceased if seismic events of greater than ML 0.5 are detected; and - publish seismic information on their own website, and to the NSTA.

-Water Quantities: This issue is regulated by the Environment Agency (EA) which ensures that water supplies are not unacceptably impacted.
-The fracking process can use significant amounts of water, particularly at the production stage, even when recirculated.
+Water Quantities: This issue is regulated by the Environment Agency (EA), which ensures that water supplies are not unacceptably impacted.
+The process can use significant amounts of water, particularly at the production stage, even when recirculated.
 In Blackpool, Cuadrilla used some 8,400,000 litres of water in total for exploration - 125,000 litres per day, over 67 days (in context, all the dwellings in Mid Sussex District use around 19,740,000 litres/day).
 Greater quantities of water are likely to be used during the production stage.